siderolabs/sidero/website/content/v0.2/Resource Configuration/servers.md

 Sidero can use IPMI information to control `Server` power state, reboot servers and set boot order.

-IMPI connection information can be set in the `Server` spec after initial registration:
+IPMI connection information can be set in the `Server` spec after initial registration:

 ```yaml
 apiVersion: metal.sidero.dev/v1alpha1